adaptlearning/adapt_authoring/INSTALL.md

 We've written a Node.js script to allow you to easily update both the authoring tool core and the installed Adapt framework to the latest versions.

+**IMPORTANT**:
-**IMPORTANT**: BeingBefore upgrading, make sure to first remove the `node_modules` folder and re-install the dependencies to ensure that you get the correct package dependencies for the updated code.
+- Before upgrading, make sure to first remove the `node_modules` folder and re-install the dependencies to ensure that you get the correct package dependencies for the updated code.
+- Also please consult the [CHANGELOG](https://github.com/adaptlearning/adapt_authoring/blob/update-changelog/CHANGELOG.md) for the release you're upgrading to; any extra upgrade instructions will be noted here.

 ```javascript
 npm install --production